davedx/drone/README.md

 ---

 * In-browser: include Runner.js in a plain old script tag and run it with Runner.run()
-* Headless testing: see the Using Phantomjs example
+* Headless testing, including CI: see the [Phantomjs example](https://github.com/davedx/drone/tree/master/examples)

 Configuration & Running
 ---